 Cork shootings: ‘Devastation was impossible to imagine’, funeral hears

-Tadhg O’Sullivan (59) and son Diarmuid (23), to be laid to rest separately from eldest son Mark (26)
+Tadg O’Sullivan (59) and son Diarmuid (23) laid to rest separately from eldest son Mark (26)

 A view of the farmhouse in Assolas, Kanturk, north Co Cork, where the bodies of Tadgh O’Sullivan, and his two sons, Diarmuid and Mark, were found on Monday.
 Photograph: Niall Carson/PA Wire

+The funeral of Tadg O’Sullivan (59) and his son Diarmuid (23) was told “the shock, the numbness, the devastation” of their deaths and Tadg’s eldest son Mark (26) was “impossible to imagine”.

-About 100 or so mourners attended the funeral with just 25 or so close relatives and friends entering the church because of Covid-19 regulations to sympathise and support grieving widow and mother, Ann O’Sullivan.
+About 100 or so mourners attended the service for Tadg and Diarmuid on Friday with just 25 or so close relatives and friends entering the church because of Covid-19 regulations to sympathise and support grieving widow and mother, Ann O’Sullivan.

+Tadg and Diarmuid died in what is believed to be a suicide pact on Monday, taking their own lives after earlier shooting Mark in what his believed to be a dispute over the inheritance of the farm owned by Ann.

-Outside another 30 or so lined the pathway to the 19th century cut limestone church on the outskirts of Castlemagner village.
-Many were young people, friends and contemporaries of Diarmuid O’Sullivan, still numbed into silence by the enormity of the family tragedy.
+Outside the church, another 30 or so lined the pathway to the 19th century cut limestone church on the outskirts of Castlemagner village.
+Many were young people, friends and contemporaries of Diarmuid, still numbed into silence by the enormity of the family tragedy.

 Others waited in their cars parked in the car park across the road only emerging from their vehicles to line the roadway to pay their respects when the two coffins were shouldered from the church and placed in two hearses to make the short journey to St Brigid’s Cemetery at the other side of the village.

-The tragedy which claimed the lives of three members of the same family in north Co Cork earlier this week has plunged a community into darkness and left people struggling to make sense of it all, mourners at a funeral mass for two of the deceased have heard on Friday.
+The tragedy earlier this week has plunged a community into darkness and left people struggling to make sense of it all, mourners heard.

-'Their lives and deaths have changed you all and you will be never be the same again'

-Canon Toby Bluitt told mourners attending the joint funeral of Tadhg (59) and his son, Diarmuid (23) in St Mary’s Church in Castlemagner that it was hard to put into words the sense of grief and incomprehension that their deaths had prompted in their local community.
+Canon Toby Bluitt told mourners attending the service in St Mary’s Church in Castlemagner that it was hard to put into words the sense of grief and incomprehension that their deaths had prompted in their local community.

-Mr O’Sullivan and Diarmuid died in what is believed to be a suicide pact on Monday, taking their own lives after earlier shooting Mr O’Sullivan’s older son, Mark (26) in what his believed to be a dispute over the inheritance of the farm owned by their mother, Ann.

 “The normally tranquil local area blanketed at this time of year with a myriad of colourful autumn leaves . . . became a hive of activity and the Autumn light was . . . for a time . . . a very distant memory,” said Canon Bluitt.